MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-concepts/display-points-of-interest.md

 ---
-title: "Display points of interest on the map | Microsoft Docs" ms.author: "pablocan"
+title: Display points of interest on the map | Microsoft Docs
+description: Describes how to display points of interest on maps and provides examples of adding pushpins to maps and images. ms.author: pablocan
 ---

 # Display points of interest on the map